 Day and Time: Fridays 2 – 2:50 p.m.

 Facilitators: Sunny Swift, Psy.D.
 (He/Him/They/Them) & Errol Hudson, M.A.
 (He/Him/His)

-UMBC Self-Help Book Club is a new and exciting group geared towards book lovers and students that value and crave self-reflection.
+Introvert Empowerment Discussion Group is a new and exciting group geared towards book lovers and students that value and crave self-reflection.
 Ever been shamed for being “too shy”?
 Ever wonder why it can be so natural to talk one on one with a good friend, but feel super exhausted in group situations?
-“Quiet” aims to reframe the way you see the introvert vs extrovert spectrum, and empower you to be a proud introvert!
+This group aims to reframe the way you see the introvert vs extrovert spectrum, and empower you to be a proud introvert!
 “Quiet: The Power of Introverts in a World that Can’t Stop Talking” by Susan Cain will serve as a foundation, so be prepared to read chapters in between sessions!
 The group will be moderated by Sam Chan, LCSW-C using questions that both challenge and support students.
 This group runs for 6 weeks.